-These terms are often used in Consortium agreements that establish research partnerships funded by public national and international Agencies.
+These terms are often used in Consortium or collaborative research agreements that establish research partnerships between different stakeholders, which may include academic and non-academic partners, or both.

-Background IP, as defined by the European Commission, means any data, know-how or information - whatever its form or nature (tangible or intangible), including any rights such as intellectual property rights - that: (a) is held by the beneficiaries before they acceded to the Agreement, and (b) is needed to implement the action or exploit the results.
+Background Intellectual Property (Background IP), as defined by the European Commission, means any data, know-how or information - whatever its form or nature (tangible or intangible), including any rights such as intellectual property rights - that: (a) is held by the beneficiaries before they acceded to the Agreement, and (b) is needed to implement the action or exploit the results.
 Therefore, Background IP includes all Intellectual Property, independently of being protected by IPR or not, that a partner brings to a project and will be used as the foundation of a Result.